Shuqi-67/ColorPipette/README.md

 cd ../..
 ```

-3. We use [qarsar framework](https://quasar.dev/) to design the web application.
+3. We use [quasar framework](https://quasar.dev/) to design the web application.
 Please follow [quasar-instructor](https://quasar.dev/start/quasar-cli) to install it.

 4. Start ColorPipette!
 ```